AR

 (a) A taxpayer may seek judicial relief from a decision of the Tax Appeals Commission by following the procedures stated in the Arkansas Tax Procedure Act, § 26-18-101 et seq.

-(b)(1) The Department of Finance and Administration may seek judicial relief from a decision of the commission by filing suit against the taxpayer in Pulaski County Circuit Court or in the circuit court of the county in which the taxpayer resides or has its principal place of business in the state.
+(b)(1) Except as provided in subdivision (b)(4) of this section, the Department of Finance and Administration may seek judicial relief from a decision of the commission by filing suit against the taxpayer in Pulaski County Circuit Court or in the circuit court of the county in which the taxpayer resides or has its principal place of business in the state.

 (2) A taxpayer may remove a suit filed by the department to the circuit court of the county in which the taxpayer resides or has its principal place of business in the state.